[updated 11/17 – added Columbia Gorge, Harvest Bay, restest Harmless Harvest, Coco Community, Obrigado]

 - Comments: “Ok”, “Unremarkable”, “Bland”, “Middle of the pack”, “Grassy”, “Simple”,

 “Gummy taste”, “revolting”, “Tastes like plastic”.
-[The comments above have been updated since they reformulated the product.]
+[The comments above have been updated since they reformulated the product and it moved up the listings.]

 - Comments: “not a hint of taste”, “Not much fragrance”, “Icky”, “Unremarkable”, “Smooth, but so is water”, “Bland”.